DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 1. Width: the maximum number of characters that a value can have.
 (Required)

-2. Decimals: information on howto display numeric values.
+2. Decimals: information on how to display numeric values.
 (Required)

 3. Columns: Column width for a variable.
 (Required)